macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 ## Insert

+Big: Adds notes on 1/8th beats.

+Could someone add descriptions for the rest of the moddifiers in this section please?
+Thanks.

 ## Remove

 Removes notes to make the song easier.

 Little: Removes notes requiring you to hit out of 1/4 beat.

-Big: Removes notes requiring you to hit out of 1/8 beat.

 No Jumps: Removes notes requiring you to hit two arrows at the same time.